 - Virtually anyone who is in good health, reasonably fit, and comfortable in the water

-- Able to swim 200 meters non-stop
+- Able to swim 200 metres non-stop with no swimming aids

-- Able to tread water or float for 10 minutes
+- Able to tread water or float for 10 minutes with no floating aids

 Detailed Course Structure: